-You've heard of the Instant Pot right?
+You’ve heard of the Instant Pot right?
 If not, I cannot recommend looking into purchasing one enough.
-(My affiliate partner Amazon usually has some sweet sales prices).
 This sweet kitchen appliance has been a lifesaver more times than I can count.
 It cuts cooking time down to mere minutes and for the most part, it makes your recipes into one-pot meals.
 Less mess and less time?
 That is dreamy to me…

 You know what else is dreamy?
 Having an in-real-life best friend (Emily) who is the most AMAZINGLY talented chef.
 You know what else is dreamier?
 The fact that Emily is an Instant Pot ninja.
 Seriously.
 Her ability to create fancy sounding, beautiful recipes that are drool-worthy, whole foods based, gluten free, AFFORDABLE, and family friendly just blows my mind.

 When Emily told me that she was writing an Instant Pot cookbook I died and went to heaven.